 Proton/DXVK

-First, let’s answer the question, “What is DXVK“?.
-DXVK is a set of replacement DLL files that translate from DirectX to Vulkan.
+First, let’s answer the question, “What is DXVK?“?.
+DXVK is a set of replacement DLLs that translate DirectX calls to Vulkan.

 To run Windows games, Steam utilizes a version of Wine called “Proton,” which is optimized to run various games that do not have Linux support through Steam.
-Users can select from various bundled versions of Proton with Steam, besides adding customized versions of Proton created by third parties such as Proton-GE.
+Users can select from bundled versions of Proton with Steam, as well as customized versions created by third parties such as Proton-GE.

 - 🔰 Information: Proton-GE is also available as an add-on for Heroic Games Launcher and Bottles.